papito/siftlog-py/README.rst

     log = SiftLog(logger)

-In this fashion, you can direct the JSON logs to `any core logging handler <https://docs.python.org/2/library/logging.handlers.html>`__
+In this fashion, you can direct the JSON logs to `any logging handler <https://docs.python.org/2/library/logging.handlers.html>`__

 Constants (re-occuring values)